 An electrophysiology study is a test that helps Dr. Ahuja understand if you are having abnormal heart rhythms causing your palpitations or fainting.
 The procedure tests the electrical activity of your heart to find where an arrhythmia (abnormal heartbeat) is coming from.
-The results can help him discover if you need medicine, a pacemaker, a defibrillator (ICD), or an ablation.
-The procedure takes place in a special room called an electrophysiology (EP) lab while you are mildly sedated.

 When a patient’s heart doesn’t beat normally, doctors use EPS to find out why.
 Electrical signals usually travel through the heart in a regular pattern.
 Heart attacks, aging, and high blood pressure may cause scarring of the heart.
 This may cause the heart to beat in an irregular rhythm.

-Dr. Ahuja will insert 3-4 small wires called catheters through the veins in your groins, and pass them into different chambers of your heart.
+Dr. Ahuja will start by inserting 3-4 small wires called catheters through the veins in your groins, and then pass them into different chambers of your heart.
 These catheters both send and record electric signals to and from the heart and record its electrical activity.
 Doctors use these signals to figure out several things: 1) where an arrhythmia is coming from, 2) how well certain medicines work to treat your arrhythmia, and 3) whether they should treat your problem by doing an ablation (using heat to cure the arrhythmia) or recommending a pacemaker or ICD.
 The procedure usually lasts about an hour.

 Schedule a consultation